Gurtygurt98/Theme-Park-Food/README.md

 - C#: C# is a versatile and powerful programming language used for building a wide range of applications, including web applications, desktop applications, and more.

-- SQL: SQL (Structured Query Language) is used for managing and querying relational databases.
+- SQLite is used for managing and querying relational databases.
 It's essential for storing and retrieving data efficiently.

 - Blazor Mud: Blazor Mud is a UI component library that provides ready-to-use UI controls and themes for Blazor applications.
 It helps create consistent and visually appealing user interfaces.